febatech/fullstack-team-react-springboot-poc/README.md

 * How to encapsulate the backend to the frontend?

 # Prerequisits
-* maven, npm and JAVA pre-installed, mysql.
+* maven, npm and java, mysql.

 # To run the application, run the following commands from the console.